Skip to main content

 Birthright Citizenship: What It Is and Why We Need to Preserve It

 The Migration Policy Institute is a non-partisan think tank dedicated to migration policy research.
-It produces fact-based reports and evaluations of migrant flow patterns, current migration policies and trends, develops new migration related policies and offers a space of dialogue.
+It produces fact-based reports and evaluations of flow patterns, current migration policies and trends, develops new migration related policies and offers a space of dialogue.
 Their work focuses on North America and Europe, but stretches globally.

 Overview of Trump Administration Immigration Policies and Their Impact on Students and Campuses, 2017-2021